Back to top

 FEBRUARY

-On Sunday, February 16, Caspian Quartet (Lily Sullivan and Tristan Zhu, violins, Vivian Van de Sype-Cucu, viola, and Jan Vargas Nedvetsky, cello) was named the Open Division Overall Winner and Strings and Piano Category Winner of the 2025 MYA Chicago National Chamber Music Competition, at the MYCA Campus in Highwood.
+The Caspian Quartet (Lily Sullivan and Tristan Zhu, violins, Vivian Van de Sype Cucu, viola, and Jan Vargas Nedvetsky, cello) was named the Open Division Overall Winner and Strings and Piano Category Winner of the 2025 MYA Chicago National Chamber Music Competition, at the MYCA Campus in Highwood.
 The quartet performed excerpts from Bartok, Mendelssohn, and Haydn.
 The group is coached by Rodolfo Vieira.
 This annual event is designed to provide an educational and competitive experience for young chamber ensembles.
 The competition is open to chamber ensembles in 12th grade and younger and consists of two divisions (Open and MYAC).
-The competition is open to all instruments and is divided into the following two instrument categories:
+Contestants compete for over $5,000 in cash prizes and scholarships and the winner of each category in each division performed in a Winners Recital on March 9.

-The 57thAnnual Stars of Tomorrow Competition highlights the great musical talent of teens from across the state of Wisconsin.
-Cellist Katarina Kenney, student of Cornelia Watkins, and violist Vivian Van de Sype-Cucu, are two of the three finalists in the ANNUAL AUDREY G. BAIRD STARS OF TOMORROW Competition.
 The 2025 Audrey G. Baird Stars of Tomorrow Auditions took place on Saturday, February 15, 2025 at the First Congregational Church of Wauwatosa.
 The three finalists will have the honor of appearing as soloists with the Milwaukee Symphony Orchestra at the Audrey G. Baird Stars of Tomorrow Concert on April 8, 2025.
 In addition to the honor of performing as a soloist with the Milwaukee Symphony, winners are eligible to receive up to $2,000 in awards.
 MSO musicians serve as judges for all rounds of the competition.
 Semi-finalists and honorable mentions will be given the opportunity to play side-by-side with Milwaukee Symphony Orchestra musicians.

-Cellist Lucy Wu, student of Stefan Kartman, and violist Vivian Van de Sype-Cucu, student of Davis King, have both advanced from the semifinals to the Final Forte of the Bolz Young Artist Competition!
+Cellist Lucy Wu, student of Stefan Kartman, and violist Vivian Van de Sype Cucu, student of Davis King, have both advanced from the semifinals to the Final Forte of the Bolz Young Artist Competition!
 The final round is on March 5th.
 PBS Wisconsin visited the Academy to record interviews with Lucy and Vivian.
 The Bolz Young Artist Competition is a highly regarded statewide competition in which Wisconsin’s young musicians compete for scholarships and the opportunity to perform as soloists with the Madison Symphony Orchestra (MSO).
 Four finalists will compete in The Final Forte, which will be broadcast on PBS Wisconsin and Wisconsin Public Radio.

 Neena Agrawal, viola student of Sang Mee Lee, as winner of the Symphony of Oak Park & River Forest's Annual Concerto Competition 2024-2025, performed on the SOP concert Sunday, February 16, 2025, and will also receive a cash prize.
 She performed Stamitz Viola Concerto in D major, first movement.